ramonrodgal/nc-news/README.md

 # Northcoders News API

-This RESTful API serves data for a website similiar to Reddit.
+This RESTful API serves data for a website similar to Reddit.
 The project is built using [Node.js](https://nodejs.org) and [Express.js](http://expressjs.com/).

 All the data is stored in a [PostgreSQL](https://www.postgresql.org/) database and the application interacts with it using [node-postgres](https://node-postgres.com/).